20 seriously weird places around the world

 3. Thor’s Well, Oregon, USA

 In rough conditions at Thor’s Well in Oregon, also known as Spouting Horn, the surf rushes into the gaping sinkhole and then shoots upwards with great force.
-It can be viewed by taking the Captain Cook Trail from the Cape Perpetua Scenic Area visitor centre – but for your own safety stay well back, especially at high tide or during winter storms.
+You can view it by taking the Captain Cook Trail from the Cape Perpetua Scenic Area visitor centre – but for your own safety, stay well back, especially at high tide or during winter storms.

 4. Pamukkale, Turkey

-A remarkable UNESCO World Heritage Site in southwest Turkey, a visit to Pamukkale (Cotton Palace) also takes in the ancient ruins of Hierapolis, the once great city that was built around it.
-Water cascades from natural springs and down the white travertine terraces and forms stunning thermal pools perfect for a quick dip.
+Pamukkale, also known as the Cotton Palace, is a stunning UNESCO World Heritage Site in southwest Turkey.
+When you visit, you can also explore the ancient ruins of Hierapolis, a once-great city built around it.
+Water flows from natural springs down the white travertine terraces, creating beautiful thermal pools perfect for a quick dip.

 Vibrant Pamukkale in Turkey © Suksamran1985/Shutterstock